 A Stereotactic Breast Biopsy is a target biopsy that removes tissue from a specific area of abnormality in the breast.
-This new procedure is a less invasive option than a standard needle localization and excisional biopsy which requires a trip to the operating room.
+This procedure is a less invasive option than a standard needle localization and excisional biopsy which requires a trip to the operating room.
 It usually takes an hour for the entire exam and the procedure is done on an outpatient basis.
 This exam is performed by the specially trained Radiologists and Mammography Technologists in the Mammography suite at J.C.
 Blair Memorial Hospital.

 Hours: Stereotactic Breast Biopsies at J.C.
 Blair are scheduled on an as-needed basis - usually within a few days of an abnormal mammogram reading.
 The appointment takes approximately one hour with the actual biopsy procedure taking less than ten minutes.

-Comfortable, simple, painless test to measure the health of your bones.
+A DEXA Scan is a comfortable, simple, painless test to measure the health of your bones.

 J.C.
 Blair uses a highly sensitive DEXA bone densitometer to measure the bone mineral density (BMD) of the spine and hip which are the most frequent sites of fracture.
 This information will be used by your physician in making a diagnosis about your bone status and fracture risk and is also used to evaluate response to treatment for osteoperosis.